hazelcast/hazelcast-client-protocol/README.md

     ...
 ```

-A method(aka Remote method call) is defined by a request-response pair.
-If the method definition
+A method(aka Remote method call) is defined by a request-response pair and an optional events section.

 A basic method structure example: